 - Start with the major players in the industry.

-- Obtain contact details form the yellow pages, internet listings, company website and/ or professional associations.
-Contact the department managers in those companies.
+- Obtain contact details from business listings, internet listings and company websites.
+Contact the senior managers at those companies.

-- When you call a Company, if they don’t have or don’t expect to have any openings, ask them if they know any other companies that may be hiring.
-You’d be surprised at the number of people who will help and at the number of leads you’ll get.
+- If a manager says that they don’t have any openings, ask them if they expect to have any openings in the future.
+Also ask them if they know any other companies that may be hiring.
+You’d be surprised at the number of people who will help refer you.

-Due to the high cost of advertising through newspaper ads or going through recruiters, many larger companies only post job openings on the company website.
-So, make sure you check the websites of those companies that are in the industry that interests you.
+- Due to the high cost of advertising and going through recruiters, many companies only post job openings on the company website.
+So, check company websites in the industry that interests you.
 Also, check the links on those websites, as they are usually related.

 - If you cold call a company while they are deciding to create a position, you may be the only applicant.
 And they may hire you, which is another advantage.

 - A senior manager may create new positions for talented individuals who have contacted them through a cold call.

 - Finding a job by cold canvasing may not be as quick as finding an advertised job.
 But it is more rewarding, as the success rate is higher.
 This is due to no competition compared to 300 applicants per advertised job.